Budget and Contract Tables

 Cost Columns

-The values populate and move across the columns in the cost section as the cost status changes.
+The values in these columns update as the cost status changes:

 Original Commitment: The projected or actual initial contract cost.

 Note: If there is no contract linked with this budget, the Original Commitment value will be equal to the Revised Budget value.
-Consequently, the Variance column will display a zero.
+Therefore, the Variance column will display zero.

 Approved Change Orders: Approved contract change orders.